-If you or a loved one have suffered such an injury due to negligence or recklessness, the attorneys at Patterson Legal Group can help you attain the compensation that you deserve.
+If you or a loved one have suffered such an injury due to negligence or recklessness, the swimming pool accidents lawyers at Patterson Legal Group can help you attain the compensation that you deserve.

 What Are the Different Types of Swimming Pool Injuries?